Mathar Kula Manikkam: Production

 The film is based on Rabindranath Tagore's novel, The Wreck.
 The director T. Prakash Rao chose to replace the boat crash sequence in the novel with a train accident in the film, inspired by a real event that took place near Ariyalur.
 C. V. Sridhar, then an up-and-coming writer, was recruited as the dialogue writer.
 The film was shot simultaneously in Tamil and Telugu languages, with the Telugu version titled Charana Daasi.
 Mathar Kula Manikkam was the only Tamil film in which Anjali Devi and Savitri co-starred.

 Soundtrack

-The soundtrack was composed by S. Rajeswara Rao and lyrics were written by Udumalai Narayana Kavi, Thanjai N. Ramaiah Dass and A. Maruthakasi.
+The soundtrack was composed by S. Rajeswara Rao.

 Release

 Mathar Kula Manikkam and Charanadasi, the Tamil and Telugu versions respectively, were released the same year and were box-office successes.
 The former helped Gemini Ganesan and Anjali Devi establish a career in Tamil cinema.